HyeongjaeJang/stella/README.md

 # 🌟 Stella – Daily Astrological Insights

-Stella is a full-stack astrology-based daily insight application that uses user birth data to generate personalized predictions using OpenAI.
+Stella is a mobile full-stack astrology-based daily insight application that uses user birth data to generate personalized predictions using OpenAI.
 It is powered by Next.js, MySQL, and Prisma ORM.

 ---